DevArun1/DevArun1/README.md

 # Hi there! 👋 I'm Arun Mahanwar

 Welcome to my GitHub profile!
-I'm a DevOps Engineer passionate about automating and optimizing cloud infrastructure.
-I specialize in AWS, Kubernetes, Terraform, Ansible, and CI/CD pipelines.
+I'm a **DevOps Engineer** passionate about **automating and optimizing cloud infrastructure**.
+I specialize in **AWS, Kubernetes, Docker, Terraform, Ansible, and CI/CD pipelines**.

 ## 🚀 About Me
 - 🔧 DevOps | Cloud | Automation | Infrastructure as Code